Component parts and Assembly

 The coolant reservoir can be easily removed by lifting the yellow lever to an upright position then lifting the reservoir from the supporting rail, This procedure will be required when the need arises to change a defective bulb.(This may not be necessary if you follow my latest suggested method.)
 Take care during this procedure not to place coolant hoses & connections under undue stress.

+Before removing the coolant reservoir be aware that there is an electrical connection attached to the underside.
+This is the low level indicator connection.
 If the coolant is low or the connection is defective you will get this warning lamp showing on the instrument cluster when turning on the ignition.
+To remove the connector press down on the tab on top of the connector and with from the socket.
+To replace align and push until secure.

-When replacing the reservoir ensure that the projecting lug C on the bottom of the reservoir is located in inside the rubber grommet.
+on the bottom of the reservoir is located in inside the rubber grommet.

 Should there be a need to remove either the 15mm or 25mm hose clips, this is an easy task, using a suitable pair of pliers grip at the point indicated and squeeze together easing the hose away from the reservoir spigot at the same time.
 Remember you are dealing with plastic components, take care not to damage the spigots.

-The radiator 1 is situated to the rear of the air conditioning condenser 2, when looking at them in site they appear as one unit.
+when looking at them in site they appear as one unit.
 There are in fact two separate components, the air conditioning system carrying compressed gas/fluid and the coolant system carrying coolant fluid, both are closed circuit systems and are serviced as separate items.
-For Air conditioning system see mypage 31, Photo's are as seen from the engine bay.

-In the case of frontal impact collision both systems can be damaged to the degree that the coolant reservoir /radiator will leak/spray very hot coolant, and the Air conditioning system fluid will immediately turn to gas. ('Freon') you are strongly advised to avoid contact with both as there is a considerable risk of:- Hazard of scalding from the coolant and irritation to the respiratory tract by the refrigerant gas, causing severe breathing problems.
+Hazards In the case of frontal impact collision both systems can be damaged to the degree that the coolant reservoir /radiator will leak/spray very hot coolant, and the Air conditioning system fluid will immediately turn to gas. ('Freon') you are strongly advised to avoid contact with both as there is a considerable risk of:-

-Tasks of Anticorrosion/Antifreeze Agents *Corrosion and cavitations protection of all components in the cooling system
+*Corrosion and cavitations protection of all components in the cooling system

 *Antifreeze protection(frost protection)